lyellread/cs427-final-project/documentation/2-program-usage.md

 ## `keygen`

 `NOISE`'s `keygen` functionality permits the user to create a keyfile, encrypted with their master password.
-The user can either supply a path to where the keyfile should be created, or leave the argument blank (or enter `-`) to redirect the keyfile contents to `stdout` To invoke this subroutine, call the program with:
+The user can either supply a path to where the keyfile should be created, or leave the argument blank (or enter `-`) to redirect the keyfile contents to `stdout`.
+To invoke this subroutine, call the program with:

 ```sh
 ./noise.py keygen <path_to_keyfile>